Osteolepiformes

 Osteolepiformes, also known as Osteolepidida, is a group of prehistoric lobe-finned fishes which first appeared during the Devonian period.
-The order contains the families Canowindridae, Megalichthyidae, Osteolepididae and Tristichopteridae.
+The order contains the families Canowindridae, Megalichthyidae, Osteolepididae and Tristichopteridae, in addition to several monotypic families.
 The order is generally considered to be paraphyletic because the characters that define it are mainly attributes of stem tetrapodomorphs.

+The following taxonomy is based on Borgen & Nakrem, 2016: